jazsakr/some_bioinformatics/scripting_101.md

 # Example Script
 <img src="embedded_images/sample_script.png">

+The text editor used here is [Sublime Text](https://www.sublimetext.com/).

 ---
 # Section 1
 The HPC3 uses a SLURM scheduler and that is why we have to put `#SBATCH`.
 This is called a **bash header** and it provides instructions to the SLURM.
 This bash header **MUST**	be included at the top of every bash script.